JulianAdarme/customer-churn-prediction/README.md

 EN- Customer churn prediction using logistic regression with threshold tuning and class imbalance handling.
 SP- Prediccón de abando de clientes usando regresión logistica con umbral de decisión y manejo de imbalance en datos.

-## 📌 Overview
+## Overview

-This project focuses on predicting customer churn using machine learning techniques.
-The goal is to identify customers at risk of leaving in order to support retention strategies.
+I built this project to explore how machine learning can be used to identify customers likely to leave a service.

+One of the main challenges in this dataset was class imbalance, so I experimented with class weighting and different decision thresholds to improve churn detection instead of focusing only on overall accuracy.

 ---